All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Timing and Administration Details

 GLP-1 injections (semaglutide, tirzepatide) are typically administered once weekly.
 BPC-157 is typically administered daily.
-There is no requirement to separate them by a specific number of hours, but using different injection sites is standard practice.
+There's no requirement to separate them by a specific number of hours, but using different injection sites is standard practice.
 Many patients find a consistent routine helpful: GLP-1 injection on the same day each week, BPC-157 at a consistent time each day.

 If using injectable BPC-157, rotate injection sites (abdomen, thigh, upper arm) and never inject both compounds into the same site on the same day.